maplesond/spectre/doc/source/viewer.rst

 .. _spectre:

-Spectre Viewer
+SPECTRE Viewer
 ==============

-The Spectre Viewing tool allows users to visualise trees and networks stored in a nexus file.
+The SPECTRE Viewing tool allows users to visualise trees and networks stored in a nexus file.
 An example screenshot of a loaded networking is shown below.
 The window is broken up from top to bottom into the menu bar, viewing canvas and status bar.

 .. image:: images/viewer.png